WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 allow overloads on properties.
 In this case, we would get the “invalid redeclaration of a variable” error again.

-TODO: Compilation failure of the code above
+TODO: A snapshot shows the compilation failure due to duplicate _$storage property declarations

 ### Name Conflicts for Unique Language Structures